themesberg/flowbite-svelte/src/routes/docs/components/avatar.md

 ## Bordered

 You can apply a border around the avatar component.

-If you can use the `ring-&#123;color&#125;` class from Tailwind CSS to modify ring color.
+Use the `ring-&#123;color&#125;` class from Tailwind CSS to modify ring color.

 ```svelte example class="flex justify-center gap-4" hideScript hideResponsiveButtons
 <script>